 Gladstone's Library is looking for Chaplains who are 'inclusive' in nature and ecumenical in spirit.
-They become 'temporary members of staff' for at least one month but no longer than three months.
-They receive free dinner, bed and breakfast at the library in return for some minimal duties.
+They become 'temporary members of staff' for at least one month but no longer than two months.

 Please note that the rates quoted are subject to fluctuation in the exchange rate and are given for illustrative purposes only.

 For further information, please contact Peter Francis at firstname.lastname@example.org.